 Bhaktapur despite being the smallest district of the nation, houses some of the splendid spots including the Nagarkot, Changunarayan Temple, Asia’s tallest statue of Lord Shiva, and not to mention the phenomenal Bhaktapur Durbar Square which still preserves the unique art, architecture, and sculptures from the medieval age.
 The tiny district offers the refreshing hiking routes, places for sightseeing, and even propounds the pilgrim site for the devotees.

 Nagarkot to Dhulikhel hiking route is among the popular hiking route around the Kathmandu Valley.
-As the trail goes through the lustrous jungle, small village one can experience some new adventure during the hike.
-The hike starts from Nagarkot follows some ascends and descends passing through the forest, small village settlements and finally halts at Dhulikhel or Banepa.
+As the trail goes through the lustrous jungle, a small village one can experience some new adventure during the hike.
+The hike starts from Nagarkot follows some ascends and descends passing through the forest, small village settlements, and finally halts at Dhulikhel or Banepa.

 The Changunarayan to Telkot hike falls among the short hike as the hike can be completed within 2-3 hours depending upon the pace of walking.
-So this hike is suitable for those who would like to enjoy the nature through the limited walking.
-The trail doesn’t pass through vast ascends or descends making it relatively the simple trail that goes through the alpine vegetation.
+So this hike is suitable for those who would like to enjoy nature through the limited walking.
+The trail doesn’t pass through vast ascends or descends making it a relatively simple trail that goes through the alpine vegetation.

 Top 4 sightseeing places around Bhaktapur

 Bhaktapur Durbar Square

 Bhaktapur Durbar Square is one of the UNESCO listed World Heritage site which is 13 km east from the capital.
 It was added to the world heritage list in 1979 by UNESCO as many of the historical monuments arts and sculptures are preserved in this city such as the courtyards, places, statues, and monuments.
 The major attractions of this palace are the Nyatopola temple, Golden gate, 55 window palace, pottery square, and many other spots.